 - If the gene with the mutation is passed on, that child will have PC.

 - If the gene that is not affected is passed on, that child will not have PC and cannot pass PC to offspring.

 The distribution of PC is not limited by or increased due to nationality or ethnicity.
 PC is found in every country and culture and affects males and females equally.

 The following information was provided by geneticists who are members of our Medical and Scientific Advisory Board (MSAB):

 “Pre-pregnancy Testing involves harvesting sperm and eggs, then creating embryos and testing them before implantation in the uterus.
 This is called Preimplantation Genetic Diagnosis (or PGD, for short).
 There are several places in the US that perform this service, including Genesis Genetics and the Reproductive Genetics Institute (see:genesisgenetics.org and www.reproductivegenetics.com).”
 PGD may not be available in all countries.
 Current techniques may only be available to those with inherited PC who have other living affected family members so that multiple samples are available.
 A physician can refer to a genetic counselor who can assist in referral for PGD if available.”

 “Prenatal testing is performed after conception (during pregnancy and before birth).
 The testing is conducted on the fetus.
 Again, this would be organized by a genetic counselor.”

 UNIVERSITY OF UTAH GENETIC SCIENCE LEARNING CENTER

-There are some great interactive graphics and videos to explain genetics and inheritance on the learn genetics website.
-The Pachyonychia Congenita page on this site also has good genetic information but still lists the old categories for Pachyonychia Congenita.
+There are interactive graphics and videos to explain genetics and inheritance on the Learn Genetics website.
+The Pachyonychia Congenita page on this university website also has good genetic information, but note that it still lists the old categories or types for Pachyonychia Congenita.